BattMoTeam/BattMo/Documentation/JOSS/paper.md

 interoperability in accordance with the FAIR principles [@fair].

 The Doyle-Fuller-Newman (DFN) [@Doyle1993ModelingCell] approach is used as a base model.
 We include fully coupled thermal simulations.
-It is possible to include degradation mechanisms such as SEI layer growth) and the use of composite material, such as a mixture of Silicon and graphite.
+It is possible to include degradation mechanisms such as SEI layer growth, and the use of composite material, such as a mixture of Silicon and graphite.

 The models are setup in a hierarchical way, for clarity and modularity.
 Each model corresponds to a computational graph,